-Business students from all academic programs at the University of Maryland’s Robert H. Smith School of Business – undergraduate, MBA, specialty masters, and PhD – graduated on Sunday, Dec.
-21, 2014 in a ceremony held at the Xfinity Center (formerly Comcast Center) in College Park, Md.
+Please join us to celebrate the accomplishments of more than 1,200 graduates from the University of Maryland’s Robert H. Smith School of Business on Thursday, May 21, 2015, at the Xfinity Center in College Park, Md.

 Food Truck Thursday is on May 7 at Van Munching Hall

 Former HP CEO Carly Fiorina, a 1980 MBA graduate from the University of Maryland’s Robert H. Smith School of Business, announced her bid today to become the first woman president of the United States.

 Due to the continuing situation in Baltimore, classes at the Baltimore campus remain cancelled through Sunday, May 3, 2015.